ersc-docs/ersc-docs.github.io/pages/faq.md

 > 8380006 - Rune Decanter (rune arc shop)
 </details>

-## Messages,issues and solutions when using the Seamless Coop items
+## Messages, issues and solutions when using the Seamless Coop items

 <details markdown="block">
 <summary> Failed, no session found </summary>